By Dr. Shannon Sarrasin, ND

 Changing your lifestyle requires support.
 Reach out to family and friends and surround yourself with like-minded people who will keep you motivated.
 Your support network may include healthcare practitioners, a fitness group, yoga studio, meditation community, spiritual group, recovery support, etc. Active involvement with your community can improve accountability and help you to stay on track.

 Carving out time for self-care has been instrumental in supporting the health of my most motivated patients.
 Choose to put yourself first.
 Amber learned to make self-care a priority.
 For her, the most beneficial is exercise, meditation and taking the time to cook quality foods.
 She’s learned that “self-care isn’t selfish, it’s necessary.”

-A morning routine of yoga, meditation or prayer has been helpful for many of my patients.
+A morning routine of exercise, yoga, meditation or prayer has been helpful for many of my patients.
 This practice serves as an anchor to allow time to connect with self.
 This can improve resilience to stress, improve mood and buffer negative coping strategies such as emotional eating.

 Enjoy the process